 Familiarise yourself with the Jewish calendar

 The Jewish calendar, like the Islamic one, is not Christianity just with different names.
-The assumption that it is often results in people wishing me a happy Hannukah, or talking about it as if it’s some sort of Christmas but for Jews in terms of its significance.
+This assumption often results in people wishing me a happy Hannukah, or talking about Hannukah as if it’s some sort of Christmas but for Jews in terms of its significance.
 Hannukah is actually our least important festival, a very minor affair that involves lighting candles and eating doughnuts.

 Jews have two major festive periods:

-Similarly, if you organise a meeting on a Friday night or demo on a Saturday, a number of Jews just won’t attend, because they’ll be off celebrating Shabbat.
-The number of Jews who keep Shabbat relative to the pressure people have on their diaries trying to organise a meeting means that it’s not antisemitic to hold events on Shabbat, but if you do it habitually, or in defiance of Jews who want to be involved and have specifically indicated they would like to attend, then you’re not respecting what it means to live in a multi-cultural, inclusive society.
+Similarly, if you organise a meeting on a Friday night or demo on a Saturday, some Jews just won’t attend, because they’ll be off celebrating Shabbat.
+The number of Jews who keep Shabbat is very small relative to the pressure people have on their diaries trying to organise a meeting, so it’s not antisemitic to hold events on Shabbat.
+But if you do it habitually, or in defiance of Jews who want to be involved and have specifically indicated they would like to attend, then you’re not respecting what it means to live in a multi-cultural, inclusive society.
 Don’t be that person.

 Don't assume that every Jew knows everything about being Jewish